 Any state that has legalized medical or retail marijuana can allow patients to designate a caregiver to assist them in obtaining and administering cannabis products.

 Under the protection of the Rohrabacher-Farr Amendment, federal funds cannot be used to prosecute patients and caregivers in compliance with medical marijuana laws.

 While this is all good news, caregivers may still not know all the nuances involved with caring for someone treating with medical cannabis.

 Marijuana laws to know

-Don’t head to your local medical marijuana dispensary just yet.
+Don’t head to your local medical marijuana or cannabis dispensary just yet.
 You’ll need to understand the laws for your state before you purchase on another’s behalf.